-His strength has never been fully tested, but there is no indication that he can lift more than a few tons.
+His strength has never been fully tested, but in his earlier incarnation there is no indication that he can lift more than a few tons.
 His hand-to-hand fighting style often incorporates his strength to break his opponent's bones.
 He is capable of physically grappling with an alligator and a gorilla.
 After he is rebuilt (Past Prime, Devil Quest, Batman/Grendel II), he is seemingly stronger, capable of lifting a 25-foot-tall, multi-ton mech, and ripping its armor off with his bare hands.

 His durability is such that he was able to be catapulted across a city, creating a crater when he hit the ground, and walked away with no problem.
 In another case, he jumped off a high bridge and hit several rocks on the way down, and survived, although he felt pain afterwards.
 He is bullet- and arrow-proof.
 After being rebuilt, he survived a missile barrage without apparent damage.
 He is essentially immune to radiation, although it drains his energy.
 He can breathe normally in toxic atmospheres.

 He can create a solar flare around his body that can melt materials including ice, steel mesh, and synthetic adhesives, although this drains him of much of his energy.